Spectra Assure Free Trial

 Security teams were being overwhelmed by security alerts long before AI-generated code juiced development speed beyond what human security teams can handle, said Goh Ser Yoong, CISO of the Ryt Bank in Kuala Lumpur, Malaysia, and a member of the ISACA Emerging Trends Working Group.
 But AI-native tools don’t suffer from alert fatigue.

 Nonetheless, he said, security teams can’t blindly accept all the PR submissions without understanding the underlying logic.
-Those auto-fixes could introduce a high volume of technical debt, Yoong said.
+“Those auto-fixes could introduce a high volume of technical debt,” Yoong said.

 They could also become an attack surface.
-“Those fixes may not arrive if the tool itself is vulnerable to being tricked into omitting certain vulnerabilities and skip sending the alerts because it has been told to ignore and mark such vulnerabilities as safe without humans finding it out,” Yoong warned.
+“Those fixes may not arrive if the tool itself is vulnerable to being tricked into omitting certain vulnerabilities and skip sending the alerts because it has been told to ignore and mark such vulnerabilities as safe without humans finding it out,” he warned.

-Sphere’s Mastrogiacomo said AI-native AppSec marks a shift in how we think about AppSec in an era of autonomous systems.
-"As AI agents increasingly provision access, generate code, and interact with live production systems, the security perimeter is no longer just infrastructure or software.
-It includes decision-making entities." he said.
+Rosario MastrogiacomoAs AI agents increasingly provision access, generate code, and interact with live production systems, the security perimeter is no longer just infrastructure or software.
+It includes decision-making entities.

+Organizations have to think of AI systems as governed actors, not just tools, he said.
 “That means embedding identity controls, behavioral monitoring, and lifecycle oversight from day one.
 Security in the AI era is not about slowing down innovation; it’s about ensuring autonomy does not outpace accountability.”

 Explore RL's Spectra suite: Spectra Assure for software supply chain security, Spectra Detect for scalable file analysis, Spectra Analyze for malware analysis and threat hunting, and Spectra Intelligence for reputation data and intelligence.